denkwerk/denkstrap-structure/docs/javascript_en.md

 #### Local Modules

 Local modules own some additional properties.
 Each module has an unique ID `uid` and a it's `name`.
-Both are accessible through the `this` keyword.
+Both are accessible via the `this` keyword.

 ```javascript
 (function ( window, define, require, undefined ) {